IdentityPython/SATOSA/doc/README.md

 * Any plugin using the `openid` profile will use the attribute value from `email` delivered from the target provider as the value for `mail`.
-* Any plugin using the `saml` profile will use the attribute value from `mail`, `emailAdress` and `email` depending on which attributes are delivered by the target provider as the value for `mail`.
+* Any plugin using the `saml` profile will use the attribute value from `mail`, `emailAddress` and `email` depending on which attributes are delivered by the target provider as the value for `mail`.
 * Any plugin using the `openid` profile will use the attribute value under the key `formatted` in the `address` attribute delivered by the target provider.